prisong97/prisong97.github.io/_posts/2021-05-25-post-semester-reflection.md

 eigenvalue played a part in governing the aforementioned autocorrelation too!
 I really wished I took this class earlier.

 This class was easily my favourite.
 I speak as a final year undergraduate who has taken 8 semesters of modules.
 It's quite unfortunate that I butchered all the assessments (and effectively this course).
 Besides Real Analysis, I had not been this invested in a module.
 Not even Machine Learning, which I also loved.
 I am quite sore that I would have to exercise my S/U for this class.
 I know I mentioned that I would have no qualms about exercising these S/Us.
 And honestly, if I were completely clueless or found out that I absolutely hated the module, I would be embracing these S/Us with unbridled enthusiasm.
 But I do think the course content was not beyond me -- albeit some struggle, I was genuinely interested and was following for the most part the class.
-My performance was definitely not reflective of my appreciation of the course.
+My performance was definitely not reflective of my appreciation for the course.

 I really learnt a lot, both during lectures and office hours.
 I attended a significant number of office hour sessions, so much so that I ended up befriending two classmates because they had recognised me from the Prof's webcasted sessions.
 I got to clarify many doubts, and also got to ask many questions that allowed me to bridge the gap in knowledge acquired across classes.
 I am extremely thankful that the Prof was so open to entertaining my questions and thoughts.